 Unofficially, we suggest that you dress more toward the upscale side of casual.
 Sure, we’re still in Colorado and jeans are always welcome, but if you are looking for an excuse to get gussied up, you won’t be out of place here

-We also feel strongly that our musicians deserve to be paid fairly.
+We feel strongly that our musicians deserve to be paid fairly.
 Whether it’s a quiet night or standing room only (which won't be available for a while), the musicians are giving you their time and and incredible talent and deserve to know in advance what they can count on us to pay them for their craft.
 The artist fee is an opportunity to collect a small fee to ensure that we can continue to fairly support local artists, national artists, and organizations in our community.
 If you are booking Dinner and a Show, the Artist Fee is included in your prepaid reservation.

 Yes.
 Please let the host know when you receive your confirmation call or let your server know on arrival if you have any allergies or strong aversions.
 Our menu is adventurous and we would love for you to put your trust in our talented kitchen staff as you enjoy each dish as the chef created it.
 However, if it’s possible for us to modify a dish to accommodate you, we will.
 Please note that we have small kitchen and are unable to avoid all potential cross-contamination, especially for gluten.
 There are always vegetarian dishes on the menu and many of them are available as vegan dishes with a small modification, just ask your server.

 When we return to normal the following will apply: Much like a standard restaurant we offer dinner reservations nightly.
 Due to higher demand on Friday and Saturday nights, our reservation times are designed to fit around early and late seatings.
 Early seating reservations are typically available at 6:00, 6:15, and 6:30 (with music on stage some nights as early as 6:30pm).
 Late seating reservations are typically available from 8:15-8:45 (with music on stage happening from 8:30 - 9:45).
 If you make reservations early in the evening, we may have additional guests with reservations for your table later that night.
 If your meal is complete and you would like to continue your evening with us, we would be delighted to try and accommodate your party in the bar area for nightcaps.
 Likewise, if you are arriving later in the evening, we might need a few extra minutes to get your table ready for you depending on the guests who were seated before you.
 We appreciate your patience in these instances.
 We always do our best to honor your reservation time and kindly ask that you let us know if you are running late or need to cancel.
-A handful of tables (usually the smaller cocktail tables are reservable, we also hold a number of those seats aside for walk-in guests on a first come, first serve and still offer a great view of the stage as the rest of the room.
+While some of our bar seats and smaller cocktail tables are reservable, we also hold a number of those seats aside for walk-in guests on a first come, first serve basis.
+Bar and cocktail table seating offers equally great views of the stage as the rest of the room.